-December Weather Averages for Florence
+December Weather Averages for Florence, Italy

-What's the weather like in Florence in December
+What's the Weather Like in Florence in December

 The weather continues to get worse in December in Florence, Italy, when the temperatures drop and the cloud coverage increases, although the probability of precipitation decreases, too.